Application and Admissions

 Part Time: This varies based on the number of units a student completes each semester.

 For more details on required classes, please visit the specialization page and look at the curriculum sequence of study.
 Please do not rely on summer course offerings in planning your curriculum; they are rarely offered and usually only serve to make your future semester loads lighter.

 Usually, students are on campus 2 to 3 days and the rest of week is for internship.
 We try to organize the class schedule so that students following the standard curriculums only need to attend class twice a week if possible.
 All past schedules are available on the SF State class schedule website.

 How does a combination of Specialization and Emphasis work?
 Does it matter which is your Specialization and which is your emphasis?

 All students take a core set of classes plus 2-4 specialization or emphasis classes plus internship.
 If you have an emphasis, you are required to take all the specialization classes identified by your emphasis in addition to completing the internship requirements for both your specialization and your emphasis.
 In some cases, the internships can “double count” in other cases they do not overlap.
 In those cases, a student would likely need to complete 3 years of internship or more depending on the situation.
 The only specialization that MUST be a specialization is MFCC.
 All others can be either Specialization or Emphasis.
 For school counseling, it is also recommended that School be the specialization given the internship requirements.
 To think about it in undergraduate terms, a specialization is like your major and the emphasis is like a minor.

 The Academics portion of our website provide great information.
-In addition, within the next few weeks, short videos will be available and online presenting each specialization.
+In addition, short videos are available and online presenting each specialization.